-@since

-The @since tag refers the release that the class first appeared in.
+• @since The @since tag refers the release that the class first appeared in.
 Usually, this is one decimal place after the current release.
-For example if the current release is 3.0.2, then the @since tag would read:
+For example if the current release is 8.0.2, then the @since tag on a new file would read:

-'''

-@since Ptolemy II 3.1
+@since Ptolemy II 8.1

-'''